mgzhao/spark-xgboost-examples/getting-started-guides/csp/aws/ec2_standalone_cluster.md

-# Get Started with XGBoost4J-Spark 3.0 on AWS EC2
+# Get Started with GPU Spark 3.0 on AWS EC2
 This is a getting started guide to Spark 3.0 on AWS EC2.
 At the end of this guide, the reader will be able to build a standalone GPU Spark cluster and run a sample Apache Spark application that runs on NVIDIA GPUs.

 For more details of AWS EC2 and get started, please check the [AWS document](https://aws.amazon.com/ec2/getting-started/).